BigDataIA-Spring2024-Sec1-Team2/Assignment2/README.md

 1. Clone the repository to your local machine.
 2. Install the required Python libraries using `pip install -r requirements.txt`.
 3. Configure AWS S3 and Snowflake with the provided setup guide.
+4. Install selenium webdriver for edge browser - Download the edge webdriver file and set the Path in environment variables

 Naming Conventions: